 Additionally, Jean is also credited with the largest altitude flown with an autogyro due to his unpowered flight back to the ground.

-Can a Helicopter Fly to the Top of Mount Everest?
+Helicopters Can Fly to the Top of Mount Everest

 In 2005, Didier DelSalle flew to the top of and even landed on the 8,848 m (29,030 ft) summit of Mount Everest in a Eurocopter AS350 Squirrel, where he remained for 3 minutes and 50 seconds.